dylan-lang/opendylan/documentation/duim-reference/source/gadgets.rst

-Each of these types of gadget is described in more detail in subsequent sections, and full reference entries for every interface exposed in the DUIM-Gadgets library are available in `See DUIM-Gadgets Module <gadgets.htm#12360>`_.
+Each of these types of gadget is described in more detail in subsequent sections, and full reference entries for every interface exposed in the DUIM-Gadgets library are available in `DUIM-Gadgets Module`_.
 For a more general introduction to the gadgets provided in DUIM, see the tour in the *Building Applications using DUIM* book.
 See the same book for a more practical example of implementing an application using the DUIM library.